Here’s Where You Can Catch the Remaining World Cup Games Live Across Australia

 - Imperial Hotel: This well-loved CBD sports bar will be showing games throughout the duration of the World Cup.

-- The Pub: In Melbourne’s Southbank, The Pub at The Crown is another venue screening every World Cup game – so you can be sure the quarter-final matches will be playing here.
+- The Pub: In Melbourne’s Southbank, The Pub at The Crown is another venue screening every World Cup game.

-- The Local Port Melbourne: This pub is showing all England games and will have doors open one hour before kick-off.
-It’s also serving a limited menu of food – as well as drinks if you’re keen on a beverage.

 Venues showing World Cup games in Brisbane

-- Treasury Brisbane: Livewire 24/7 Sports Bar will be showing every World Cup game throughout the comp, so head on over if you’d like to catch the quarter final matches.
+- Treasury Brisbane: Livewire 24/7 Sports Bar will be showing every World Cup game throughout the comp, too.

 Venues showing World Cup games in Adelaide

-- The District at SkyCity: This sports venue has been screening every game throughout the World Cup so you can expect much the same for Croatia v Brazil, Netherlands v Argentina, Morocco v Portugal and England v France.
+- The District at SkyCity: This sports venue has been screening every game throughout the World Cup so you can expect much the same for Argentina v Croatia, Morocco v France and beyond.

 Venues showing World Cup games in Perth

-Note: This article has been updated to reflect screenings of the World Cup semis and grand final.